Stochastic asymptotical regularization for nonlinear ill-posed problems: Numerical illustrations

-The last part of our simulations demonstrates the second advantage of SAR: it can provide the uncertainty quantification of the quantity of interest, which can in turn be used to reveal and explicate the hidden information about real-world problems, usually obscured by the incomplete mathematical modeling and the ascendence of complex-structured noise.
-In Figure \ref{1D-CI}, which shows the 1D example, besides the deterministic approximate solution (i.e. the expectation of SAR), the $85\%$ and $60\%$ confidence intervals are provided.
-The figure shows that the exact solution function can be located in the corresponding confidence interval with high probability.
+Similar to \cite{ZhangChen23} for linear inverse problems, SAR \eqref{initial value problem} can also provide the uncertainty quantification of the quantity of interest, namely (i) it can quantify the uncertainty in error estimates for inverse problems, and (ii) it can be used to reveal and explicate the hidden information about real-world problems, usually obscured by the incomplete mathematical modeling and the ascendence of complex-structured noise.
+Due to limited space, we only present the first advantage of SAR since for clearly demonstrating the second advantage of SAR, some physical backgrounds must be described.
+In Figure \ref{1DCI75}, which show the 1D example, besides the deterministic approximate solution (i.e. the expectation of SAR), the $75\%$ and $99\%$ confidence intervals are provided with different noisy level, respectively.
+The figures show that with the corresponding high probability, the constructed confidence intervals contain the exact solution function.
+We mention that the theoretical explanations of the obtained results are the same as in \cite[Section 2]{ZhangChen23}, and we omit it.

 To further illustrate the impact on the confidence intervals of approximate solutions with respect to different sample sizes and levels of randomization, we present the corresponding expected reconstructions and the 90\% and 85\% confidence intervals for the 2D case in Figures \ref{2Dd1CIpathCI} and \ref{2Dd1CIpaththeta}, respectively.
 We also note that, in the numerical application, a preferable value for the confidence interval would be determined by both the noise level $\delta$ and the level of randomization $\theta$.
-This is, effectively, also explained visually in Figures \ref{1Dd1-CIs} and \ref{2D-CIs}, in which different confidence intervals for the 1D and 2D cases are presented, respectively.
+This is, effectively, also explained visually in Figure \ref{2D-CIs}, in which different confidence intervals for the 2D case are presented.